 Who can make a complaint?

-Complaints can be received under this policy from any external stakeholder, including volunteers, registrants for an event we are holding, subscribers to an online service or blog we deliver, churches we have agreements with, organisations we partner with, and government agencies.
+Complaints can be received under this policy from any external person, including volunteers, registrants for an event we are holding, churches we have agreements with, organisations we partner with, and government agencies.

 Complaints from employees are not received under this policy as other procedures exist for the handling of employee complaints.

-Complaints should be directed, by email to peter.kaldor[at]citybibleforum[dot]org, or posted to:
+Complaints should be directed, by email to david.pitt[at]citybibleforum[dot]org, or posted to:

 CBF will take complaints seriously.
-Complaints will be received, in the first instance, by the Managing Director, who will acknowledge receipt of the complaint.
-This would ordinarily be within one (1) business day of it being received by us.
+Complaints will be received, in the first instance, by the General Manager, who will acknowledge receipt of the complaint.
+This would ordinarily be within one (1) business day of it being received.

-The Managing Director will determine the most appropriate person to deal with the complaint which may include (but is not limited to):
+The General Manager will determine the most appropriate person to deal with the complaint which may include (but is not limited to):